Frequently Asked Questions

-Home inspection may not be physically difficult, but it does require good people skills and the ability to look
+Home inspection, while not physically difficult, requires the ability to look

-If you have an interest in the real estate field, have an eye for details and enjoy the challenge of running a
+If you have an interest in the real estate field, have an eye for details, communicate well and enjoy the challenge

-high-income business, then home inspection may be right for you.
-Today's most successful home inspectors have good
+of running a business, then home inspection may be right for you.
+The most successful home inspectors have good

 computer skills and work more efficiently than their competitors.
 PHII's interactive training will help prepare